Trimaximal Mixing Patterns Meet the First JUNO Result: Summary

 \section{Summary}

 The JUNO experiment has very recently released its first measurement results based on 59.1 days of data, and provided a world-leading determination of $\theta^{}_{12}$ and $\Delta m^2_{21}$.
 This improvement in the precision of $\theta_{12}$ poses a greater challenge to various neutrino mass models or flavor mixing patterns that predict a specific value of $\theta_{12}$ or establish correlations of $\theta^{}_{12}$ with other mixing parameters.
 Against this background, we have investigated the impact of the latest JUNO results on the TM1 and TM2 mixing patterns, which are two popular variants of the tri-bimaximal mixing pattern and give intriguing correlations between $\theta^{}_{12}$ and $\theta^{}_{13}$.
-These TM1 and TM2 $\theta^{}_{12}$-$\theta^{}_{13}$ correlations were consistent with the NuFIT 6.0 global analysis of all available experimental data prior to JUNO's results within the $1\sigma$ and $3\sigma$ levels, respectively, but now lie outside the allowed $1\sigma$ and $3\sigma$ regions of $\theta^{}_{12}$ and $\theta^{}_{13}$ once the latest JUNO measurement is included.
+These TM1 and TM2 $\theta^{}_{12}$-$\theta^{}_{13}$ correlations were consistent with the NuFIT 6.0 global analysis of all available experimental data prior to JUNO's results within the $1\sigma$ and $3\sigma$ levels, respectively, but now the former sits on the edge of the allowed $1\sigma$ region while the latter lies outside of the allowed $3\sigma$ region once the latest JUNO measurement is included.

 To explore the possibility of reconciling the TM1 and TM2 mixing patterns with experimental data, we have further investigated their RG running effects from a typical super-high energy scale down to the electroweak scale, assuming no additional physics thresholds in between, in both Majorana and Dirac neutrino cases.
 Through detailed analytical and numerical analyses, we have demonstrated that RG corrections can significantly modify the $\theta^{}_{12}$-$\theta^{}_{13}$ correlations and, fortunately, bring them into perfect agreement with the latest JUNO measurement when neutrino masses are nearly degenerate.
 However, in the Majorana case, this required nearly degenerate neutrino mass spectrum is strongly constrained by the upper limit on the effective neutrino mass $m^{}_{\beta\beta}$ probed in neutrinoless double beta decay experiments, while in the Dirac case such constraints are absent.
 Consequently, the TM mixing patterns with Dirac neutrinos receive more support from both oscillation and non-oscillation experiments than those with Majorana neutrinos.
 The TM1 mixing pattern in the Majorana case still retains viable parameter space that lies below the KamLAND-Zen upper limit or within its uncertainty for both neutrino mass orderings, particularly after introducing two additional rephasing phases.
 By contrast, almost the entire parameter space of the TM2 mixing pattern in the Majorana case has been excluded by the KamLAND-Zen limit for both neutrino mass orderings.
 Furthermore, among the two TM mixing patterns, current experimental data clearly favor TM1 over TM2, regardless of whether RG corrections are included.
 This point in the Majorana case has been clearly described above.
 In the Dirac case, although the constraints from neutrinoless double beta decay experiments are absent, the parameter space of the TM2 mixing pattern is partially excluded by the current KATRIN upper limit and could be essentially ruled out once the KATRIN experiment reaches its final sensitivity without any discovery.
 In contrast, the TM1 mixing pattern remains safely below both the present and projected KATRIN limits.